HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 7.3.0 </span> Level 2 Implementation - Warfarin + NSAIDs Knowledge Artifact (semi-structured)

-The Level 2 Implementation for the Warfarin + NSAID artifact is split into two separate Hooks and services.
+The Level 2 Implementation for the Warfarin + NSAID artifact is split into two separate hooks and services.
 Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `medication-select` and `medication-prescribe`).
-Figure 5 provides a Card display example for each CDS Hooks instance within the order entry workflow.
+Figure 6 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
 This action results in a downgrade of the `medication-presecribe` response card (i.e., "hard-stop" – red to "warning" – orange).
 The blue task boxes highlight the DetectedIssue `status` indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the `medication-prescribe` service prefetch template), and `medication-prescribe` service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.

 <figure class="figure">